Episcopal Diocese of Ohio

-The Episcopal Diocese of Ohio is a diocese of the Episcopal Church in the United States of America comprising the northern 48 counties of the state of Ohio.
-Established in 1818, it was the first diocese of the Episcopal Church to be established outside the original 13 colonies and presently consists of 95 parishes, with a membership of almost 19,000 individuals.
+The Diocese of Ohio is part of the worldwide Anglican Communion represented in the United States by The Episcopal Church.
+It was organized in 1817 and was the first diocese established outside of the original 13 colonies.
+The first bishop was Philander Chase.
+Since that time the Diocese has been served by 11 additional bishops.
+The 12th and current bishop, the Right Reverend Anne B. Jolly was ordained and consecrated as bishop in April 2023.

+The Diocese of Ohio is a community of 15,000 baptized members in 80 parishes in the northern 48 counties of the State of Ohio.
 The diocese was contiguous with the state of Ohio, but was divided into two dioceses in 1875, due to the geographical size of the diocese and the poor health of Bishops MacIlvaine and Bedell.
 The Episcopal Diocese of Ohio, which retained the original name, and the Diocese of Southern Ohio headquartered in Cincinnati.
 It is one of 15 dioceses that make up the Province of the Midwest (Province 5).

 Originally the diocesan see, or headquarters city, was located in Gambier in south-central Ohio, but moved to Cleveland shortly after the diocesan split.
 Offices are located on Euclid Avenue near Trinity Cathedral, the cathedral of the diocese.